 Stay in the Know with Young Adult Ministry

-There are many ways to stay in the know with what's happening in young adult ministry—including a blog, Facebook page, Twitter feed, newsletters, email list, webinars and conference calls that connect you to the wider community of young adult Unitarian Universalists (UUs) and their allies.
+There are many ways to stay in the know with what's happening in young adult ministry—including a blog, Facebook page, Twitter feed, newsletters, and email list that connect you to the wider community of young adult Unitarian Universalists (UUs) and their allies.

 Blue Boat Blog

-- Blue Boat: Blog for Youth and Young Adult Ministries presents in-depth information on UU youth, campus, and young adult ministries.
+- Blue Boat: Blog for Youth and Young Adult Ministries presents in-depth information on Unitarian Universalist (UU) youth, campus, and young adult ministries.
 Resources and information for young adult and on-campus groups, individuals, and the advisors and staff who work with them are in the Young Adult section.
 Young adults are actively encouraged to submit content to Blue Boat and make their voice heard!

 The Hub: Young Adult UUs on Facebook provides opportunities for young adults to connect and share.
 Content on this page is frequently updated, featuring our most recent resources as well as posts from young adults and young adult community leaders.
 The page also features tools for young adults to congregate and create connections and vibrant ministry: